In order to be considered for the QuARMS pathway, applicants must:

 - Applicants MUST then select “QuARMS Pathway” from the available drop-down menu for at least one of the qualifying program choices on their OUAC applications.
 Applicants must also meet the admission requirements for the undergraduate program to which they apply.

-- Selected applicants will be required to complete a supplemental application.
+- Selected applicants will be required to complete a supplemental application and interview (if invited).

 If accepted into the QuARMS Pathway: